4.5 — Unsigned integers, and why to avoid them

 }

-In this case, if u were signed, the correct result would be produced.
+In this case, if u was signed, the correct result would be produced.
 But because u is unsigned (which is easy to miss), s gets converted to unsigned, and the result (-1) is treated as an unsigned value.
 Since -1 can’t be stored in an unsigned value, so we get overflow and an unexpected answer.

 #include <iostream>